Administration

 How can I create a new standard favorite?

-After clicking on the MyBIC tile, you can create a new standard favorite by clicking the button located at the bottom right.
+After clicking on the myBIC tile, a list of existing standard favorites will be displayed in descending order by creation date, if available.
+You can create a new standard favorite using the Create favorite button at the bottom right.

-This will open a dialog window where you must enter the URL of the search result or diagram for the standard favorite, along with a name.
+This will open a dialog in which you must select a focus, enter the URL of the search result or diagram for the standard favorite, and enter a name.
+Use the Select focus selection field to specify on which focus-specific myBIC page the standard favorite should be displayed.
 Optionally, you can also enter user groups and the name in other languages.

 How can I delete a standard favorite?